photos

 Wendy pre-deceased my brother by a little over six months; Tony died early in the morning of Tuesday 15th September 2009.
 Later that morning I contacted Wendy's London agent (Angel & Francis) to ask if they would get a message to John Burns, but they already knew of Tony's death: John himself had let them know...

-56. My sister Marie and myself in the garden of her Mill Valley duplex, 25th May 2013.
-My sister Marie - who trained as a nurse/midwife in London in the late 40s - emigrated to Canada in the mid 50s, ending up in Calgary, and moved south to San Francisco in the early 60s, remaining there for the rest of her life.
+79. My sister Marie and myself in the garden of her Mill Valley duplex, 25th May 2013.
+My sister Marie - who trained as a nurse/midwife in London in the late 40s - emigrated to Canada in the mid 50s, ending up in Calgary - and moved south to San Francisco in the early 60s, remaining there for the rest of her life.

 Nuala and Mel, Nuala and John, and Mary and Dara, Dara, a grandson of Nuala's.

 Truly they are objects of great beauty.
-It was Mel himself who commissioned their construction in Indonesia, was there for their performance blessing (at which he was present), and arranged their transportation to Ireland.
+It was Mel himself who commissioned their construction in Indonesia, was there for their performance blessing, and arranged their transportation to Ireland.

 One of Karl's colleagues was the wonderful Srinivasa Swaminathan; Swami (who knew of my love for Indian music) and I used to have regular dinners together in a downtown Indian restaurant.
 He once told me that when the great Gandhi was visiting Madras (as it was then called) in the 1940s, and addressed a gathering (not in Tamil - a Carnatic language - but in Hindi), Swami told me that he had translated Gandhi's words for the listeners...